Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Zhalnik - cemetery, graves, churchyard.

-Iron - fetters, chains, shackles.
+Iron - shackles, chains, shackles.

-Impertinence - lack of simplicity and naturalness; mannerism.
+Pretense - lack of simplicity and naturalness; mannerism.

 Lives - it happens.

-Belly - life, property; soul; livestock.
+Belly - life, property; soul; livestock

-Bellies - living creatures, prosperity, wealth.
+Stomachs - living creatures, prosperity, wealth.

-They live - they do.
+They live - they happen.

-Lived - a living place, a premise.
+Lived - a residential place, premises.

-Fat is good, property; good, free life.
+Fat is good, property; a good, free life.

-Zhitnik - rye or barley baked bread.
+Zhitnik - baked rye or barley bread.

-Stubble - harvest, harvesting of grain; strip after squeezed bread.
+Harvest - harvest, harvesting of grain; strip after squeezed bread.

-Zhupan is an old semi-caftan.
+Zhupan is an ancient half-caftan.

 Grumpy - grumpy.